An improved lower bound for star-shaped Kakeya sets: Introduction

 \section{Introduction}

 The Kakeya needle problem~\cite{999733023102121} asks: ``What is the minimal area of a region in which a unit needle can be continuously rotated through 180 degrees with its ends reversed?"
 In 1928, Besicovitch~\cite{Besicovitch1928} showed that such sets can have arbitrarily small area.
 A related question posed by Cunningham \cite{Cunningham_1971} considers sets that contain a unit line segment in every direction (without requiring continuous rotation), with the additional requirement that the set is \textit{star-shaped} (that is, there exists a point $O$ in the set such that for every $x$ in the set, the line segment $Ox$ lies entirely within the set).
 We will call such a set a \textit{star-shaped Kakeya set}.
-Cunningham~\cite{Cunningham_1971} showed that every star-shaped Kakeya set $E$ has positive area and satisfies $|E|\geq \pi/108$.
-On the other hand, Cunningham and Schoenberg~\cite{Cunningham_Schoenberg_1965} showed that $\inf|E|\leq \frac{(5-2\sqrt{2})}{24}\pi = (0.09048\cdots)\pi$, by generalzing Kakeya's tricuspoid construction.
+Cunningham~\cite{Cunningham_1971} showed that every star-shaped Kakeya set $E$ allowing continuous rotation (hence measurable) has positive area and satisfies $|E|\geq \pi/108$.
+On the other hand, Cunningham and Schoenberg~\cite{Cunningham_Schoenberg_1965} showed that $\inf|E|\leq \frac{(5-2\sqrt{2})}{24}\pi = (0.09048\cdots)\pi$, by generalizing Kakeya's deltoid construction.

 Cunningham's proof proceeds by decomposing the set $E$ into two parts using a cutoff circle centered at $O$, and establishing his lower bound by combining the estimates for both parts.
-In the present paper, we improve Cunningham's lower bound to $ |E|\geq \pi/98 $ by establising lower bounds for the circular cross-sections of $E$.
+In the present paper, we improve Cunningham's lower bound to $ |E|\geq \pi/98 $ by establishing lower bounds for the circular cross-sections of $E$.
 As noted in \cite{Cunningham_1971}, a star-shaped Kakeya set \(E\) need not be measurable.
-For the sake of generality, we consider all such sets and use the notation \(\mathcal{L}_2^*(E)\) to denote the \textit{Lebesgue outer measure} of \(E\).
-For the circular cross-sections \(E \cap S_r\), we use \(\mathcal{H}_1^*(E\cap S_r)\) to denote its \textit{one-dimensional Hausdorff outer measure}.
-For direction sets \(A \subset [0, \pi)\), we use \(\mathcal{L}_1^*(A)\) to denote the \textit{one-dimensional Lebesgue outer measure}.
+For generality, we consider all such sets and use the notation \(\mathcal{L}_2^*(E)\) to denote the \textit{Lebesgue outer measure} of \(E\).
+For the circular cross-sections \(E \cap S_r\), we use \(\mathcal{H}_1^*(E\cap S_r)\) to denote their \textit{one-dimensional Hausdorff outer measure}.
+For direction sets \(A \pmod \pi \subset [0, \pi)\), we use \(\mathcal{L}_1^*(A)\) to denote the \textit{one-dimensional Lebesgue outer measure}.
+For $\alpha_1, \alpha_2 \in A$, we use $|\alpha_1 - \alpha_2|$ to denote $\alpha_1 - \alpha_2\pmod\pi$.
+To avoid ambiguity, we will assume without loss of generality that $\alpha_1 > \alpha_2$ and will rotate the coordinate system so that $\alpha_2 = 0$.
 When the set under consideration is measurable, we simply use \(|\cdot|\) to denote its measure (such as \(|E|\), \(|E \cap S_r|\), and \(|A|\)).
+These conventions are used throughout the paper.

 In this generality, our main result can be stated as follows. \begin{theorem} Every star-shaped Kakeya set $E$ satisfies

 \end{theorem}